-For almost 50 years, the little coastal town of Apalachicola in Florida's Panhandle has hosted the Florida Seafood Festival each fall.
-The two-day event that begins on a Friday with the special "Blessing of the Fleet," features royalty, live entertainment, a parade and oyster shucking and eating contests brings tens of thousands of visitors to the area each year.
+For 50 years, the little coastal town of Apalachicola in Florida's Panhandle has hosted the Florida Seafood Festival each fall.
+The two-day event that will mark its 51st year, begins on a Friday with the special "Blessing of the Fleet," features royalty, live entertainment, a parade and oyster shucking and eating contests brings tens of thousands of visitors to the area each year.

 The festival is held in Battery Park, which is situated at the mouth of the Apalachicola River where it flows into the Gulf of Mexico.
 The large waterfront area is just northeast of Highway 98 and within sight of the John Gorrie Memorial Bridge.
 Score of vendors, campers and boaters add a down-home and laid-back atmosphere.